 - Magic Kingdom: Splash Mountain, Big Thunder Mountain Railroad, Space Mountain, The Barnstormer, Seven Dwarfs Mine Train & Tomorrowland Speedway

 - Epcot: Test Track & Mission Space

-- Hollywood Studios: Tower of Terror, Rock ‘n Roller Coaster, Slinky Dog Dash, Star Tours & the soon to open Millennium Falcon: Smugglers Run & Star Wars: Rise of the Resistance.
+- Hollywood Studios: Tower of Terror, Rock ‘n Roller Coaster, Slinky Dog Dash, Star Tours, Millennium Falcon: Smugglers Run & Star Wars: Rise of the Resistance.

 - Animal Kingdom: Avatar Flight of Passage, Expedition Everest, Dinosaur, Kali River Rapids, Kilimanjaro Safari & Primeval Whirl

 You can still have plenty of fun at Walt Disney World if you are pregnant.
-There are plenty of attractions you can still enjoy but there will be some attractions you will have to skip on this visit.
+You can still enjoy plenty of attractions, but there will be some attractions you will have to skip on this visit.
 You are welcome to call (407) 939-5277 for further information.